minerwillyuk/simple-test/Documentation/BRANCHES.md

 ### TIPS

 Always fetch and merge origin/main with local/main and then rebase on your feature branch immediately before pushing your feature to origin and raising a pull request

+Delete a feature branch when merged.
+Avoid using long running branches for features.